 If you’re into role-playing more than hack ‘n slash, this module is right up your alley.

-The great thing about early D&D is that there were so many modules published.
+The great thing about classic D&D is that there were so many modules published.
 There’s pretty much something for everyone out there, be you a fan of hardcore dungeons or a fan of simple mysteries.
 You don’t have to play one of these six to have a great time, but each of them is recommended because they bring something special to the table.
 You can learn a lot about what D&D was meant to be by just trying out each of these six modules, especially if you are playing with like-minded players.

 Of course, these are only six of the great modules.
 It’d be very easy to expand this list to include many more.
 At the end of the day, though, this is all subjective.
 Your six favorite modules might be entirely different.
 As you can tell, there’s a fine line between the best and the worst in some cases, and one player’s travesty might be another’s treasure.
 So many of the best modules are great not because of what’s in them, but because of what players have made out of them.

 As with our previous article, we’re counting on a lot of passionate players (from many different eras of D&D) to add their two cents.
 Just know this isn’t meant to be “click bait” – we’re not showing tons of ads.
 It’s also not trolling – we genuinely want to find people who have a passion for Dungeons and Dragons.
 The end goal, if we’re honest, is to get you to the LitRPG Forum to join our community of like-minded adventurers.
+We have a thread for Best D&D Adventures if you want to share your arcane wisdom with us.